 Staff are required to be alert to changes in children's behaviour which could indicate they need help or protection.
 Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
-The school's Designated Safeguarding Lead (and Deputies) should be aware of local procedures for making a Prevent referral.
+The school's/college's Designated Safeguarding Lead (and Deputies) should be aware of local procedures for making a Prevent referral using the Prevent National Referral Form found on the Cambridgeshire and Peterborough Safeguarding Board website.

-See also 'The Prevent Duty, Departmental advice for schools and childcare providers', DfE (June 2015), and 'Revised Prevent Duty Guidance: for England and Wales,' HM Government, (April 2021).
+National Prevent referral form (safeguardingcambspeterborough.org.uk) See also Prevent Duty Guidance: for England and Wales,' HM Government, (March 2024).